National Science Foundation Ice Core Facility (NSF-ICF)

 Decisions on sample allocation are coordinated by the Science Management Office (SMO) and reviewed and approved by the Sample Allocation Committee (SAC), appointed by the ICWG, with final approval from the NSF Office of Polar Programs.
 The Science Director of the SMO is the central point of contact for requests for ice core samples.
 Once a decision has been made to allocate samples to an investigator, the NSF-ICF staff will assist investigators in accessing the ice core samples and making arrangements for transportation – at the investigator's expense – of samples to home institutions, or for analyses to be performed at NSF-ICF.

 Requests for samples from NSF-ICF are coordinated through the SMO.
-Samples are available to any qualified investigator, but NSF funded investigators may be given priority to certain core sections.
+Samples are available to investigators, but NSF funded investigators may be given priority to certain core sections.

 Generally there are three types of requests: pilot studies, funded proposals, and de-accessed ice.